IRB Standard Operating Procedures

 The University Legal Counsel serves as an ex-officio member of the IRB.

-The Graduate School requires that all theses and dissertations be cleared through the Office of Research Compliance and Ethics to ensure that research under the purview of compliance committees had been granted approval.
+The Graduate College requires that all theses and dissertations be cleared through the Office of Research Compliance and Ethics to ensure that research under the purview of compliance committees had been granted approval.
 If a thesis or dissertation includes data collection for human subjects research without IRB approval, the IRB will enforce consequences.

 The Director of Research Compliance and Ethics is responsible for supervision of Compliance Officers and serves as a voting ex-officio member on research compliance committees.
 The director manages approvals for visiting researchers and authorization agreements with external institutions.